Fordalex/calendar/readme.md

 - Need to give the user the ability to repeat an event yearly or it be a one time occasion.
 - Add a carousel for the monthly calendar view.
+- Need to add a variable on the users account to confirm if you have already completed the tutorial.

 ### Acknowledgements